Jbleezy/BO2-Reimagined/README.md

 * Changed weapon cost to 1200 on all maps

 ### EMP Grenade
+* Decreased perk EMP time from 90 seconds to 60 seconds
+* Decreased zombie EMP radius by 30% (same radius as perk EMP)
 * No longer effects players

 ### Jet Gun